Becoming a Habitat partner home buyer

 - The other 250 hours are “Group Hours,” and can be contributed by your extended family, friends, co-workers or church members.

-- It is expected that Partner Home Buyers will complete an average of at least 24 Individual Hours each month.
-If you cannot complete 60 Individual Hours in a 3-month period, Habitat may re-examine your eligibility for home ownership.
+- It is expected that Partner home buyers will complete an average of at least 24 Individual Hours each month.
+If you cannot complete 60 Individual Hours in a 3-month period, Habitat might re-examine your eligibility for home ownership.

-- Make sure you keep track of your Sweat Equity hours on your own blue hour tracking sheet.
-ALSO make sure to sign in and out on Habitat’s blue Sweat Equity sheet when you are the job site, at the store, or in the office.
+- Make sure you keep track of your sweat-equity hours on your own blue hour tracking sheet.
+Also, make sure to sign in and out on Habitat’s blue sweat-equity sheet when you are on the job site, at the Habitat Store, or in the office.
 It’s important that both you and Habitat are tracking your hours so we can make sure you get credit for all of them!